disease-data-intelligence/3G_weight_loss_prediction/README.md

 - Argparse version 1.1

 ## Running the main program
-The main program will train and test random forest binary classifiers based on the
+The main program will train and test random forest binary classifiers based on the input data contained in "load_data.pickle" and use the keys of this pickled dictionary as filenames.

 The models are run in terminal by: